Fast fashion clothes – we’ve all probably bought them at some point in our life, unaware of the ramifications of their low price and low quality.

 Fast fashion and textile waste

-Now, not all of this belongs to fast fashion.
-But since fast fashion is the most productive branch of the fashion industry, a solid chunk of those emissions belongs to it.
-At least 20% or 2260 million tonnes of landfilled textile waste and 644 million tonnes of incinerated textile (which is burnt plastic for the most part).
+At least 20% does, though.
+That’s 2260 million tonnes of textile waste in landfills and 644 million tonnes of incinerated textile (which is burnt plastic for the most part).
 All this in a single year.

 Let that sink in.